Cactus-Blade/Cactus.Blade.Repository/README.md

 ### Prerequisites

-The Cactus.Blade.Repository library is built on **netstandard2.1**.
+The Cactus.Blade.Repository library is built on **netcore 5.0**.
 This means it's compatible with .NET 5.x and up.
 See the Microsoft [docs on .NET Standard compatibility](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-platforms-support).

 Cactus.Blade.Repository is Copyright &copy; 2021 Mohammad Sadeq Sirjani under the [Apache License](LICENSE).